tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 ### Version history

+#### 1.2.8

+Headings can now **not** be more than one line (not include LF/CRLF).
+Before they were treated like paragraphs.
+This to be more compatible with other Markdown tools and Markdown documents.

 #### 1.2.7

 Added settings for specifying top, bottom, left, and right margins in editor.
 Please note that I've been a bit lazy here.
 The sizes are in pixels, not characters/lines!

 #### 1.2.6

-Added the new _.mddoc_ format, which makes command line useage easier, but it is also supported by the maven plugin and the library has a utility that completely handles this format.
+Added the new _.mddoc_ format, which makes command line usage easier, but it is also supported by the maven plugin and the library has a utility that completely handles this format.

 Added a Java Swing based editor for editing markdown with support.